garageagleMC/garageagleMC/README.md

 - C#
 - Go

-all pretty well, and there's plenty of odds and ends I know too, but not as well.
+all pretty well, and there's plenty of other languages I know too, but not as well.

 ### Contact me:
 - Discord: `garageagle#1109`